 Show all work, including mental steps, in a clearly organized way that speaks for itself.
 Use proper mathematical notation, identifying expressions by their proper symbols (introducing them if necessary), and use arrows and equal signs when appropriate.
 Always simplify expressions.
 BOX final short answers.
 LABEL parts of problem.
 Keep answers EXACT (but give decimal approximations for interpretation).
 Indicate where technology is used and what type (Maple, GC, MathCad).
 You may use technology for row reductions, matrix inverses, plotting and root finding without showing intermediate steps.
-Print the requested 7 technology plots, annotate them appropriately by hand and attach to the relevant problems.
+Print the requested 8 technology plots, labeling them and annotating them appropriately by hand and attach to the end of your test.
+All differential equations should be solved "by hand".